slhck/compress-pptx/README.md

 :warning: This is not the same as compressing images with PowerPoint's own functionality.
 You may still need to do this to reduce the size of your presentation!

-PNGs containing transparency can be skipped to prevent graphics issues.
-Normally their transparent parts are replaced with white (although you can choose another color).
+**By default, PNGs containing transparency are automatically skipped** to prevent graphics issues (since JPEG doesn't support transparency).
+If you want to force conversion of transparent images anyway, their transparent parts will be replaced with white (although you can choose another color with `-t`).

 ## Requirements